History of Shell Knob, Missouri & Table Rock Lake Dam

 The Shell Knob Post Office was established in 1872, at which time the "c" in Schell was

 somehow left off the name, making Schell Knob now Shell Knob.
-In the 1890s, the area’s main industry was pearl buttons.
+In the 1890s, the area’s primary industry was pearl buttons.
 Pearls were found in the clams of the White River and were used to manufacture pearl buttons.

 In the 1920s, a new industry was formed when locals discovered that the rich fertile soil along the White River was suitable for growing tomatoes.
 The Ashly Mixon Tomato Cannery was subsequently built in 1922, and the tomatoes that were grown in the area were referred to as the Red Gold of the Ozarks.

-A 20-mile stretch of Highway 86 between Cassville and Shell Knob was completed in 1932.
+A 20-mile stretch of Highway 86 between Cassville, and Shell Knob was completed in 1932.
 This reduced the three-day round-trip oxen cart ride from Cassville to Shell Knob to just a few minutes by auto.

-In October 1954, the U.S. Army Corps of Engineers commenced construction on the Table Rock Dam to operate during flood periods in conjunction with other lakes in the basin to prevent damage along the White and lower Mississippi Rivers and to provide hydroelectric power.
+In October 1954, the U.S. Army Corps of Engineers commenced construction on the Table Rock Dam to operate during flood periods in conjunction with other lakes in the basin to prevent damage along with the White and lower Mississippi Rivers and provide hydroelectric power.
 Table Rock Dam was completed in August 1958 and is 6,423 feet long.
 The dam rises 252 feet above the riverbed and contains 1,230,000 cubic yards of concrete.
 The first two 50,000 kilowatt-generating units in the powerhouse were ready to generate power in June 1959.
 The installation of the remaining two units was completed in August 1961.

 In the 1970s, a new highway, Highway 39, was built through Shell Knob.
 This bypassed the town, leaving Old Shell Knob on the side.